Millennial Branding and Beyond.com Survey Reveals the Rising Cost of Hiring Workers from the Millennial Generation

 - Dan Schawbel, founder of Millennial Branding and author of “Promote Yourself: The New Rules For Career Success (St. Martin’s Press)”

 “The Millennial Generation has learned to be two things during the recession: resilient and nomadic.
-As the job market improves, the level of confidence will improve along with it and cause many in this age group to reevaluate their current situation, possibly seeing value in seeking greener pastures.”
+As the job market improves, the level of confidence will improve along with it and cause many in this age group to reevaluate their current situation, possibly seeing the value in seeking greener pastures.”

 - Rich Milgram, Founder and CEO of Beyond.com—The Career Network